MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-register.md

 - `Enabled but not running` means VBS is configured to run, but the hardware does not have the minimum security requirements to run VBS.
 You may need to change the configuration of the hardware in BIOS or UEFI to enable optional processor features like an IOMMU or, if the hardware truly does not support the required features, you may need to lower the VBS security requirements.
 Continue reading this section to learn more.
 - `Not enabled` means VBS is not configured to run.
 The Host Guardian Hyper-V Support feature automatically enables VBS, so it's recommended that you repeat step 1 if you see this status.

-If VBS is not running on the computer, check `Virtualization Based Security` properties.
+If VBS is not running on the computer, check `Virtualization-based security` properties.
 Compare the values in the `Required Security Properties` item to the values in the `Available Security Properties` item.
 The required properties must be equal to or a subset of the available security properties for VBS to run.

 In the context of attesting [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] enclaves, the security properties have the following importance: